melisasaygin/SpeechDetection/README.md

 d) deployed best models for speech activity detection

-Example daily life data may be added in the future.
 See the following paper (to be added upon publication) and pre-registration (https://osf.io/bk9nf) for further description of use.

 The abbreviations in this repository are: